-Where innovative education, cutting-edge research, and community outreach intersect, you'll find Simon Fraser University.
+Where innovative education, cutting-edge research, SIMON FRASER UNIVERSITY Fraser University.
 Our vision?
 To be Canada's leading

 For over a century, Wilfrid Laurier University has been recognized for academic excellence through diverse, relevant and inspiring programs offered at each of our campus locations - Waterloo,